Regulation

 Rejection / removal by BaFin

-• Managing directors of banks (board members, managing directors)
+• Managing directors of banks (management board members, managing directors)

 • Supervisory board members of banks

-• Members of the management body of insurance companies (VAG)
+• Members of management of insurance companies (VAG)

-• Managing directors of payment service providers (ZAG)
+• Managing directors of payment services providers (ZAG)

 • Compliance officers in regulated institutions (depending on the role)